Heerak Jyoti Mahanta

 Heerak Jyoti Mahanta, also spelled as Hirakjyoti Mahanta was the first deputy commander-in-chief of armed rebel group ULFA in Assam.
 He was killed on the eve of 31 December 1991.

 He was one of the hardcore cadres of the ULFA.
 He strongly opposed any kind of surrendering and lateral talk with the Indian government, and it never happened within the outfit until his death.
 After his death, though, in 1992, a large section of second-rung leaders and members surrendered to government authorities.

 Early life and education

-Mahanta was a student of Guwahati's renowned Cotton Collegiate Government High School, and obtained a Bachelor of Science in physics from Gauhati University.
+Mahanta was a student of Guwahati's Cotton Collegiate Government High School, and obtained a Bachelor of Science in physics from Gauhati University.

 Militancy life

 Mahanta completed his militancy training in Kachin, Myanmar with ULFA commander-in-chief Paresh Baruah, and they returned to Assam in 1984.
-Mahanta was a brave and strong youth militant leader in the outfit.
+Mahanta was regarded as a notably brave and strong youth militant leader in the outfit.

 Conspiracy

-In the late 1990s, Mahanta became very powerful.
+In the late 1980s, Mahanta became very powerful.
 He openly criticized the policies of the central leadership of ULFA, and posed a potential threat to Paresh Baruah.
 Subsequently, under the direction of Paresh Baruah, his movement was passed on to the Assam Police, which ultimately led to his death.